CosmicPhoenix171/Darcnia/darcnia-campaign/encounters/city-street-thugs.md

 ## Consequences

 - **Guards question party**: Quick roleplaying scene, establishes law enforcement presence
-- **Lyra hears about it**: Comments on the encounter next time party visits guild
+- **Tessa hears about it**: Comments on the encounter next time party visits guild
 - **Criminal network takes notice**: May lead to future encounters or quests

 ---